 Indeed, some of the best work of Thompson’s career was with Linda Pettifer.
 Included here are an alternate take of Hokey Pokey’s “A Heart Needs a Home” and a stripped-down run through “The Dark End of the Street,” both sung by Linda.
 The latter was recorded live at Queen Elizabeth Hall in London in 1975.
 Meanwhile, the second record includes two lengthy tracks recorded at Oxford Polytechnic the same year.
 There’s a 12-minute version of “Night Comes In” (from Pour Down Like Silver) and a version of “The Calvary Cross’ nearly 10 minutes longer than the original recording from the seminal I Want to See the Bright Lights Tonight.
 Among the record’s highlights, this rendition of “The Calvary Cross” is fittingly epic.

-Richard also recorded two solo tracks specifically for the record, two instrumentals: “Flee As a Bird” and “The Pitfall/The Excursion.”
+Richard also recorded two solo tracks specifically for the record, both instrumentals: “Flee As a Bird” and “The Pitfall/The Excursion.”
 Both show off his nimble guitar playing, while the latter emphasizes traditional British music tropes.
 Taken as a whole and with the advantage of hindsight, (guitar, vocal) feels very much of a time and place.
 Thompson has, of course, expanded his repertoire tenfold and his songwriting has only grown richer.
 That said, there’s no denying the brilliance contained in these grooves, and this collection shouldn’t be overlooked.